 For over two million years, the American Cheetah (Miracinonyx trumani) lived in this land.
 It hunted pronghorns just as the cheetahs in Southern Africa hunt for springbok today.
 Morphologically, these two species were quite similar, but the relationship between them remained unclear.

-Things got interesting when in 2014, scientists excavating the Natural Trap Cave, a large sinkhole in Wyoming just 400 miles west from Theodore Roosevelt national park, made an incredible discovery.
-The scientists found a large number of fossils of Ice Age mammals, including the American cheetah, wolf, horse, and bison.
+Then, things got interesting when in 2014 scientists excavating the Natural Trap Cave, a large sinkhole in Wyoming just 400 miles west from Theodore Roosevelt national park, made an incredible discovery.
+They found a large number of fossils from Ice Age mammals, including the American cheetah, wolf, horse, and bison.
 Some of the fossils were so well preserved that even some collagen was intact and could be used for DNA testing.

-And this is how the American pronghorn became so mind-bogglingly fast!
+But one thing remains clear; this is how the American pronghorn became so mind-bogglingly fast.
 By outrunning a nearly-as-fast predator for millions of years.
 Now the pronghorn blasts across the North American prairies with nothing to outrun but pickup trucks.

-Even though the American cheetah is not here any longer, I can’t help scanning the grasses for that spotted coat.
+Even though the American cheetah is no longer here, I can’t help scanning the grasses for that spotted coat.
 This land keeps taking me back to Southern Africa.

 The smell of the air, a mixture of sage and mint with a hint of bison poop, could easily fool you.
 Close your eyes and this could be the aroma of South African sage mixed with water buffalo droppings.
 The sound of a dozen feral horses galloping could well be the sound of zebras running across the savanna.
 This river valley would be right at home in Kruger or in Zululand, South Africa.

 Located in North Dakota, Theodore Roosevelt National Park lies within the Little Missouri National Grassland, the largest grassland in the US.
 It is a long way from Southern Africa.